poolpOrg/filter-senderscore/README.md

 listen on all filter "senderscore"
 ```

-`-blockBelow` will display am error banner for sessions with reputation score below value then disconnect.
+`-blockBelow` will display an error banner for sessions with reputation score below value then disconnect.

+`-junkBelow` will prepend the 'X-Spam: yes' header to messages

 `-slowFactor` will delay all answers to a reputation-related percentage of its value in milliseconds.